marcosranes/Tutorials/docker & postgresql.md

 ```
 $ docker ps
 ```
-OTHERWISE modify the client postgresql port if it's already in use, i. e. -p 5432:5432, change to -p 5434:5432 for instance.
+OTHERWISE modify the client postgresql port if it's already in use, i. e. -p 5432:5432, change to -p 5434:5432 for instance, however don't forget specifying the new port by adding -p 5434 as a parameter when logging i.e. (psql -h localhost -U "postgres" -p 5434).

+If you want handle with the postgres default localhost listening port and other configurations try cat /etc/postgresql/12/main/postgresql.conf | less, so go scrolling until you find the properly line to change it.

+Note: 12 is the my postgresql version, so investigate through the path by typing 'ls /etc/postgresql' and replace to yours.
+In order to make changes to postgresql.conf file you'll need sudo permissions and open it under an editor. i.e 'sudo nano /etc/postgresql/12/main/postgresql.conf', otherwise just add the -p parameter specifying the port as I told earlier, it's more practice.

 The postgres service from the docker yet comes with the native postgres client known as psql previously activated under the default credentials, user: postgres and "docker" as password.
 To call a postgres shell section type
 ```